There are many benefits to neutering your kitten and it’s a very safe procedure that could save their life.

-Once home, they will initially be a bit drowsy and wobbly , the buster collar will also play a part in this.
+Once home, they may initially be a bit drowsy and wobbly , the buster collar will also play a part in this.
 Let them have some food and rest if they need to.
-However, many kittens are such bundles of energy – they are back at full speed within a few hours.
+However, many kittens are such bundles of energy – they're back at full speed within a few hours.

 You will need to keep your kitten indoors for a few days.
 Keep an eye on the wound and make sure they’re eating and going to the toilet as normal.
 You must take them back to the vet after a few days for a post-op check-up.
 The wound itself should take no more than 10-14 days to heal.

 We recommend that most kittens are neutered at around four months of age, but this can vary depending on breeds and weight.
 Your vet will be able to advise on the ideal age for neutering your kitten.

 However, if you have adopted an older cat, it’s perfectly safe to neuter an adult cat too.

 What else do I need to know?

 Will neutering change the personality of my kitten?